Section 20 Maps with leaflet

 We can plot region boundaries on maps, and use different colours to make the regions more distinctive, or to indicate different values of some variable in different regions (a “choropleth map”).
 This can be a little tricky, in that the data sets that indicate region boundaries can be quite complicated.

-Here’s an example of plotting ‘county and unitary’ authorities in England and Wales.
+Here’s an example of plotting ‘county and unitary’ authorities in the UK.
 To start with, we’ll use a base map that uses plainer-looking tiles than OpenStreetMap:

 leaflet() %>%